sadit/SimilaritySearch.jl/joss/paper.md

 The precise definitions of these functions and the full set of functions and structures can be found in is documentation.^[ [https://sadit.github.io/SimilaritySearch.jl/](https://sadit.github.io/SimilaritySearch.jl/) ]

+Please note that exact indexes produce exact results when these functions are applied while approximate indexes can produce approximate results.

 # Installation and usage
 The package is registered in the general Julia registry and it is available via its integrated package manager: